Home

 Kruger Park:

-There are eleven hides located throughout the park, excluding the ones within camps - all five bushveld camps have these wooden structure as do Punda Maria, Tamboti, Letaba, Skukuza, and Shingwedzi camps.
-Some of these hides are private such as the one at the Fish eagle guest house in Letaba camp.
-Only the residents staying in the guest cottage are entitled to use it.
+There are eleven bird-hides located throughout the park, excluding the ones within camps - all five bushveld camps have these wooden structures as do Punda Maria, Tamboti and Letaba camps.

 • Sweni – faces east so afternoon is the time to sit here.
 There are normally crocs sitting on the rocks and sand-banks, hippos and water birds.
 Sweni is not as busy as Lake Panic so if you want peace and quiet this is the place...